roxanalemus/roxanalemus/README.md

   <br>
   <br>

  I am Roxana Lemus and I am a Software Engineer based in Boston.
-Commitment to community is what drives me: be it working on a feature with my colleagues, interpreting for undocumented immigrants or supporting mutual aid efforts in my neighborhood, community and relationships have always been the foundation.
+Commitment to community is what drives me: be it working on a feature with my colleagues, interpreting for undocumented immigrants or supporting mutual aid efforts in my neighborhood, community and relationships is always the foundation.

   ## Let's connect:
   <a href="https://roxanalemus.com">![portfolio](https://user-images.githubusercontent.com/89720092/141145146-1ce5e764-62fe-4ed2-8cf1-b1de24536017.png)</a> <a